jmongard/Git.SemVersioning.Gradle/README.md

 * **releaseTagNameFormat**: String format used by `releaseVersion` task for creating release tags e.g. `"v%s"` to prefix version tags with "v".
 * **groupVersionIncrements**: Used to disable grouping of version increments so that each commit message counts.
+* **noDirtyCheck**: Can be used to ignore all local modifications when calculating the version.
+* **noAutoBumb**: If set only commits matching majorPattern, minorPattern or patchPattern will increase the version.
+  The default behaviour for the plugin is to assume you have begun the work on the next release for any commit you do after the last release.
+The version will be incremented by one if not already incremented by **majorPattern, minorPattern or patchPattern**.
+  (This option does not apply to the release task.)

 Patterns is matched using [java regular expressions](https://docs.oracle.com/javase/8/docs/api/java/util/regex/Pattern.html) with IGNORE_CASE and MULTILINE options enabled.